Essential Vaccines for Cambodia Travel in 2025: A Complete Guide

 Hepatitis ASpread through contaminated food and water.All travelers.First dose at least 2 weeks before travel.65–100 per dose

-TyphoidSpread through contaminated food and water.Travelers to rural areas or adventurous eaters.2–4 weeks before travel (oral or injectable options).40–80
+TyphoidSpread through contaminated food and water.Travelers visiting family and friends, traveling to rural areas or adventurous eaters.2–4 weeks before travel (oral or injectable options).40–80

 Japanese EncephalitisMosquito-borne; rare but serious illness.Stays ≥1 month or rural/outdoor travelers.2 doses, 28 days apart, finishing ≥1 week before trip.230–300 per dose